-The soccer photos below are from a recent photo shoot and I used both my Canon 5D Mark III and my Canon EOS 70D.
+As an example, the soccer photos below are from a recent photo shoot.
+I used both my Canon 5D Mark III and my Canon EOS 70D.

 I used a Canon 400mm f/5.6 lens on the 5D Mark III and a 70-200mm f/2.8 on the EOS 70D.
 It was the first time I used this specific combination and it worked like a charm for me.

 I was surprised.
 I got more usable sports photos with the Canon EOS 70D/70-200mm lens combination than the 400mm f/5.6.